 Mr. Nyberg participates in the same executive compensation plans that cover the other executive officers, determined according to the same compensation philosophy and principles.
-For 1998, Mr. Nyberg's annual incentive award under the NCR Management Incentive Plan was based on NCR's performance against the following measures: net income and revenue growth, with a discretionary component, tied to achievement of personal objectives.
-Mr. Nyberg's 1998 award under this plan was based on the Company meeting its objective under the compensation plan for profit but missing its objective for revenue growth.
+For 1998, Mr. Nyberg's annual incentive award under NCR's Management Incentive Plan was based on NCR's performance against the following measures: net income and revenue growth, with a discretionary component.
+Mr. Nyberg's 1998 award under this plan was based on the Company meeting its compensation objectives for profit but missing its objective for revenue growth.
 Mr. Nyberg's stock option award was established based on existing contractual commitments and a review of competitive market data.

-AT&T made an agreement with Mr. Nyberg prior to NCR's spinoff, defining selected parts of his compensation.
-Pursuant to commitments under this agreement, Mr. Nyberg received the following in 1998: a completion bonus installment payment and a special hiring bonus installment payment.
+Mr. Nyberg also has a letter established by AT&T pre-spinoff, defining selected parts of his compensation.
+Pursuant to commitments made prior to the spinoff, Mr. Nyberg received the following in 1998: a completion bonus installment payment and a special hiring bonus installment payment.